-Enter: The Man of my Dreams.
-Super smart, super funny, super single dad, and super handsome to top it all off!
+Enter the Man of my Dreams.
+Super smart, super funny, super single dad and super handsome to top it all off!
 The fact that he was in the Navy was not an issue.
 I fell completely, head over heels, utterly, totally, crazy in love with this beautiful human being.

-I listened, nodded, and assured my future husband that it was no big deal.
+I listened, nodded and assured my future husband that it was no big deal.
 We had never lived together prior to being married.
-We had been a long distance couple for a while prior to the marriage.
+We had been a long-distance couple for a while prior to the marriage.
 So what’s the big difference?

-Oh, how naïve I was!!
-Super mom was about to learn the military wife survival techniques the HARD WAY.
+Oh, how naïve I was.
+Super mom was about to learn the military wife survival techniques the hard way.

 The day after our wedding, the ink hadn’t even dried on our marriage certificate before I was thrown full throttle into this crazy, wonderful world of military life.
-I had my first PCS to his new duty station 3,000 miles across country.
+I had my first move to his new duty station 3,000 miles across the country.
 We had our new blended family of four children in tow.
 We only had a few blissful days of married life before he would leave me, alone, in a new place, with no family and friends because he had to deploy.

-I became this creature who slept with the laptop in her lap and her phone by her side, waiting for that blissful ding of a new email from my husband or that ever elusive phone call…anything to connect me to my other half!
+I became this creature who slept with the laptop in her lap and her phone by her side, waiting for that blissful ding of a new email from my husband or that ever-elusive phone call -- anything to connect me to my other half.
 I loved seeing his handsome face on Skype and the way the kids would light up when Dad sent a letter was one of the most moving things I had ever seen.

 Shannon Jackson is the wife of a US Navy Chief Petty Officer living in San Diego, California.
 Shannon currently works full time for Homes Media and operates an online jewelry boutique.
-In her spare time, which isn’t much between football practices, art classes, and deployments, she loves to read and write about her experiences in hopes of connecting with and inspiring others.
+In her spare time -- which isn’t much between football practices, art classes and deployments -- she loves to read and write about her experiences in hopes of connecting with and inspiring others.